rguides

 predictions

 The API automatically handles the data frame and returns predictions for all input rows.
+For large-scale batch processing, this approach is far more efficient than looping through individual prediction calls and avoids the latency of round-trip HTTP overhead per row.

-Deploying to Posit Connect
+Deploying to posit connect

 For production deployment, Posit Connect provides the smoothest integration with vetiver.
 After publishing your API: